FromWau/NorthstarManager/README.md

 | -launchServers | Launches all enabled servers from the 'manager_config.yaml'. |

 ## Compile it yourself
 Compiliation from py to exe is done via nuitka, but you could also use pyinstaller or something else.
-The compile.ps1 runs a pip install for the requiered python modules and starts the nuitka compilation.
+The compile.ps1 runs a pip install for the required python modules and starts the nuitka compilation.